Tips and Advice to Help You With Your Next Supply Chain Interview

 Today’s top employers are increasingly conducting behavioral based interviews designed to assess core competencies deemed important to possess in order to be successful in the job.
 The interviewers may ask a series of questions designed to discover and assess past performance, which is considered to be a predictor of future success.

-- Commit to memory 5 to 10 of your top accomplishments and achievement stories and be prepared to discuss related situations, actions and results for each.
-Focus on quantifying results with numbers, metrics, percentages, or dollar amounts where possible.
+- Commit to memory 5 to 10 of your top accomplishments and be prepared to discuss the related situations (e.g. projects, problems, etc.), your actions and final results for each.
+Focus on quantifying results with numbers, metrics, percentages or dollar amounts for each accomplishment.

 - Find out the appropriate interview attire for the particular position and company where you will be interviewing.
 Ask your supply chain recruiter for advice.
-When in doubt and you can't find out, overdress for success (suit and tie) as this is better than under dressing.
+When in doubt and you can’t find out, overdress for success (business attire e.g. suit and tie) as this is better than under dressing.

 - It is critical that you arrive on time for your interviews.
 Many schedules will have been pre-arranged in order to interview you at your scheduled time, so be courteous and respect the interviewers’ time.

-- Prepare a list of job-related and company-related questions ahead of time to ask at the end of your interview session.
-This shows the interviewers that you’ve come well prepared and are genuinely interested in learning as much as possible about the opportunity, company, challenges, etc. We do not recommend “winging it” and have no questions to ask because this can leave an impression that you’re not genuinely interested in the position.
+- Prepare a list of job-related and company-related questions ahead of time to ask at the end of each interview session.
+This shows the interviewers that you’ve come well prepared and are genuinely interested in learning as much as possible about the opportunity, company, challenges, etc. We do not recommend “winging it” by not preparing any questions to ask because this will leave an impression that you’re not genuinely interested in the opportunity.

 - Take a copy of your resume, job history with names of companies, all employment dates and references with you so that you can appropriately fill out an application form if asked before your interviews.

 - Your interviews start the moment you drive into the company parking lot and end the moment you drive off the company property.
-When you get to the interview location and enter the building, be extremely courteous to everyone whom you happen to meet along the way: the security guard, receptionist, administrative assistant, those you meet in the building lobby, hallway, elevator or even in the restroom.
-(Many candidates have met people in the elevator or restroom immediately before going on interviews, only to realize later during an interview that they were one of the interviewers!)
-You will be continuously evaluated on your dress, demeanor, body language and how you treat others before you ever get into the interview room, and those comments often are communicated to the hiring manager and team (positive or negative).
-Remember to be at your very best always.
+When you get to the interview location and enter the building, be extremely courteous to everyone that you meet along the way: the security guard, receptionist, administrative assistants, those you meet in the building lobby, hallway, elevator or even in the restroom.
+You will be continuously evaluated on your dress, demeanor, body language and how you treat others while you’re on premise, and those observations are often times communicated to the interviewing team (positive or negative).
+Remember to always be at your very best!

-- Be relaxed, be confident and calm and be yourself when walking into an interview.
-Remember that you have been invited you because of the interest in your skills and experience and the interviewers want you to succeed and do well.
+- Be relaxed, confident and calm and be yourself when walking into an interview.
+Remember that you have been invited by the employer because they have interest in your skills and experience.
+The interviewers want you to succeed and do well.